INSaFLU/insaflu_docs/docs/output_visualization.rst

 The projects outputs are organized by dynamic 'expand-and-collapse' panels containing project-specific outputs (see how to explore each one below).
 At the bottom of these panels you can explore sample-specific outputs and download the current list of samples.

 .. note::
    The project samples' list ("Sample_list" file) is automatically re-build and cumulatively updated as more samples are added to the project.
-This file compiles all samples' metadata as well as sample-specific additional data by INSaFLU (type and subtype/lineage and "putative mixed infection" data
+This file compiles all samples' metadata as well as sample-specific additional data provided by INSaFLU ("type and subtype/lineage" and "putative mixed infection" data)

 The Sample_list" file can be uploaded, together with associated alignment or phylogenetic data, to visualization tools (see more details on the tab **Uploading data / Uploading Sample metadata and NGS data**)